 In 2019, the Volpe Way neighborhood added six stand-alone custom homes with oversized two-car garages.
 This addition brings the total number of Ledges cottages to 129.

 Completed in spring, 2020, The Pavilion at Woodside provides a beautiful outdoor recreational area with a covered pavilion, built-in barbecue grills, a bocce ball court, putting green, shuffle board, walking trail and more than 35 raised garden beds.

-Today Taylor is home to nearly 400 residents, with more than 160 staff members.
-With a rich history of 113 years of service, Taylor Community now builds on its solid foundation with strategic plans to continue to meet and exceed the ever-changing needs and wants of our residents.
+Today Taylor is home to nearly 450 residents, with more than 200 staff members.
+With a rich history of 113 years of service, Taylor Community will continue to build on its solid foundation with strategic plans to continue to meet and exceed the ever-changing needs and wants of our residents.
 Our mission to provide the highest quality retirement living options for seniors endures.